Child friendly resorts in Asia

 The facility has also upgraded the activities list, with the Rai programme for children aged two to four, and the Raka programme for those five years and up.
 With distractions like ceramics, Balinese dress-up, traditional games, tree planting and even an outdoor petting zoo to choose from, parents can get away for a little pampering, content in the knowledge their kids are having a blast.

 Ayana sister property, RIMBA Jimbaran Bali (www.rimbajimbaran.com) has a RIMBA Kids’ Club for children aged two and up .On offer are daily activities for all sizes and inclinations.
 There’s a water slide and babysitting services are available.
 Kids can immerse themselves in Balinese cultural activities like dance, play local games, and learn various arts and crafts.
+Also available is a mini movie theatre on a 55-inch TV and a games room with Wii and PlayStation 4.
+The resort has children covered from pretty much all angles.

 Guests under 12 eat for free when accompanied by paying adults at the Grand Hyatt Bali (www.bali.grand.hyatt.com).
 Other kids' facilities here include the Camp Nusa club for children from three to 13, a toddler pool and water sport for all ages.
 A full day (from 8am until 5pm) is around Rp70,000, including lunch.
 Organised activities include fish feeding and Balinese arts and crafts.
 Baby cots come free and some rooms have extra day beds available.
 Babysitters speak English and Bahasa Indonesia (Rp15,000 per hour, per child).